 Be On Lookout For Leaks

 A big indicator for leaks is discoloration on the wood in your attic.
-It’s important to identify any issues as soon as they are discovered, especially so they can be taken care of before the winter months.
+It’s important for you to identify any issues as soon as they are discovered.
+Leaks should be taken care of before the winter months.
 If you see a leak, make an appointment with a technician to come out right away to help avoid further damage to your home.

-About once a month, do a visual inspection of your roof from the ground, standing as far back as necessary to help give you a better view of your roof.
-Look for any major debris or defects that are visible from the ground.
+About once a month homeowners should do a visual inspection of the roof from the ground.
+Try standing as far back as necessary to help give you a better view of your roof.
+You should look for any major debris or defects that are visible from the ground.
 Do an alignment test by stepping up to where the plane of the roof lines up with your line of sight.
 If you spot any buckled or curled shingles, or any lifted flashing, it’s time to call a professional.